bux/tabler/README.md

 <strong>tabler</strong> provides easier translation handling for Arma 3 missions and mods.
 </p>
 <p>
-Parse all the stringtable.xml files in every subfolder, edit them and then parse them back with one click of a button.
-There's no need anymore to open every <code>stringtable.xml</code> file one by one.
+Parse all the <code>stringtable.xml</code> files in every subfolder, edit them and then parse them back with one click of a button.
+There's no need anymore to open every localization file one by one.
 </p>
 <h3>Features</h3>
 <ul>
-  <li>Open all stringtable.xml files in one UI.</li>
+  <li>Open all <code>stringtable.xml</code> files in one UI.</li>
   <li>Add keys, languages and edit translations in an Excel-like grid view.</li>
-  <li>Save all changes back to the stringtable.xml files.</li>
+  <li>Save all changes back to the loicalization files.</li>
-  <li>Keep an eye on the translation progress with statistics — right-clicking the chart let's you copy them to clipboard.</li>
+  <li>Keep an eye on the translation progress with statistics – right-clicking the chart let's you copy them to clipboard.</li>
 </ul>
 <!--
 <hr>